Jim Clark Motorsport Museum

 Iconic Race Cars

-New to the museum for 2023 is Jaguar D-type TKF9 which holds a place of significance in British sports car history as well as Jim’s own story.
-It was driving this car at Full Sutton (Yorkshire) in spring 1958 that Jim became the first man to average over 100mph during a British sports car race.
-He also used the impressive machine in a variety of events, at home and abroad – including his first visit to the continent when he raced the Spa Grand Prix later that year.
-With its Border Reiver team logo and white colour scheme it reminds us of Jim’s achievements before joining Team Lotus in 1960.
-After passing through several owners – even starring in the film ‘Green Helmet’ – TKF9 has been restored to its 1958 glory.
+Having joined us last year the Jaguar D-type TKF9 holds a place of significance in British sports car history as well as Jim’s own story.
+It was driving this car at Full Sutton in Yorkshire during spring 1958 that Jim became the first man to average over 100mph during a British sports car race.
+He also used the impressive machine in a variety of events, at home and abroad – including his first visit to the continent when he raced at the Spa Grand Prix later that year.
+With its Border Reivers team logo and white colour scheme it reminds us of Jim’s achievements before joining Team Lotus in 1960.
+After passing through several owners – even starring in the 1961 film ‘The Green Helmet’ – TKF9 has been restored to its 1958 glory, still showing off its beautiful lines.

-Visitors are welcome to get up close and see these amazing race cars, beautifully restored and exhibited under a vaulted ceiling with a sound track to echo a 1960’s race garage.
-Did you know… Jim Clark is most closely associated with Lotus, but during his early career he also completed in Porsche, Jaguar and Aston Martin race cars, you can find out more in our exhibition, film and Trophy Collection areas.
+Did you know… Jim Clark is most closely associated with Lotus, but during his early career he also completed in other types such as Porsche, Jaguar, Triumph and Aston Martin race cars.
+You can find out more in our exhibition, film and trophy room areas and by using our interactives.

 Trophy Collection